intellifi-nl/push-doc/mqtt_topics.md

 * connect/`spot-serial-number`: Spot just came online and connected to the brain.
 * disconnect/`spot-serial-number`: Spot went offline and does not have an active connection with the brain anymore.

 The spot protocol events are directly transmitted on the message bus.
-Both the JSON as the PB protocol have their place in this definition.
-This will allow us to have a transistion period between the protocols.
-Please don't rely on these messages.
-They are retransmitted on their webAPI resourec as well.
-We may change these low level protocols without furher notice!
 * json/`spot-serial-number`/`spot-resource`/`spot-action`
 * json-to/`spot-serial-number`/`spot-resource`/`spot-action`
 * pb/`spot-serial-number`: Direct binary messages as send in the new format.
 No JSON!
 The length specifier is not included.
 * pb-to/`spot-serial-number`: You also need to supply a valid encoded pb message.

+#### Embedded events
+Low level spot event are directly send over the message bus.
+Both the low level JSON and PB protocol have their place in this definition.
+This will allow us to have a transistion period between the protocols.

+Two actions on the spots resource have been defined for these events: `from` is used for messages that flow from the embedded client to the server. `to` is defined for messages that are send to the client by the server (also called commands).
+More abstract we call this the `direction`.

+The topic definition is: `direction`/`spot-serialnumber`/`encoding`(/`spot-json-resource`/`spot-json-action`)

+The `spot-serialnumber` is always added as the first argument after the `direction`, we use it because the database id is not avaialble when a spot connects for the very first time.
+The `encoding` can either be `json` or `pb`.
+The `spot-json-resource` and `spot-json-action` are only added if `json` encoding is used.

+Examples:
+* JSON message received from spot 234: from/234/json/presence/create
+* JSON message send to spot 234: to/234/json/config/update
+* PB message received from spot 310: from/310/pb
+* PB message send to spot 310: to/310/pb

+**Important note!** Please try to avoid using these low level messages for integrations witht the brain, they may change without further notice.
+All important events are avaialble on one of the resources.

 Presences
 ---------